catalogicsoftware/cloudcasa-charm/CONTRIBUTING.md

 provides backup and restore functionality for managed and on-premise kubernetes cluster.
 Cloudcasa-charm provides the same functionality for charmed kubernetes cluster.
-When you apply Cloudcasa-charm, it spins up an kubeagent in your charmed kubenetes cluster and the kubeagent makes a connection with the SAAS version of Cloudcasa.
+When you apply Cloudcasa-charm, it spins up an kubeagent in your charmed kubernetes cluster and the kubeagent makes a connection with the SAAS version of Cloudcasa.

 ## Testing